Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Once this happens, the area of the jaw where the tooth root used to be weakens and deteriorates.
 Teeth adjacent to the gap will also start to tilt toward the open space.

 Eventually, the patient may experience facial collapse, which alters the shape of the face and makes it difficult to wear dentures.

 The best way to prevent further tooth loss and jawbone deterioration is to ask our dentists if you’re a candidate for the dental implant procedure.
 In general, we recommend dental implants whenever possible so patients can avoid long-term health issues caused by missing teeth.

-Our dental implant dentists at Contemporary Family Dental are dedicated to helping you restore your smile after tooth loss.
-To request an appointment with one of our dental implant dentists in Grand Rapids, MI, call (616) 209-3969.
+Our dental implant dentists in Grand Rapids, MI, are dedicated to helping you restore your smile after tooth loss.
+To request an appointment at Contemporary Family Dental, call (616) 209-3969.

 For mild to moderate jaw pain, the most serious ways of approaching care aren’t always...

 However you found yourself with a tooth or a few teeth missing, our Grand Rapids,...